Product Name: Affilorama

 A regular (free) membership Affilorama will get you access to some training videos, a members forum, and their blog.
 These things are updated frequently, and there's a ton of information there.
 I wrote my original review of Affilorama in 2014, and as of 2017, it's still active with questions, blog posts, and other updates.
 They are building for the long haul!

 There used to be four packages, with a paid, recurring membership fee.
 Now there is just a free membership, plus two other things you can buy.
 One is basically the “DIY” version, which is $197.
 It's not really DIY because you have the help of the training and community, but it's not “done for you”, as with the upgraded versions which is $997.

 Affilorama Premium is $67/month and is what I consider to be the “main feature” of this company.
-There’s a 30 day trial for $1.
-Only the free membership is now available Affilotheme which is a premium WordPress theme used to be available for $97, but now seems to only be available as part of the Affiloblueprint package.
+There’s a 7 day trial for $1.
+Free membership is now available

 AffiloBlueprint is $197 for lifetime access and this is the step-by-step training course for newbies.

 Affilojetpack are pre-made niche websites with content included, email swipes, and other ready-made material.
 It’s $997.

 AffiloTools is a one-stop shop to track things like competitors, rankings, keywords, and a few other things.
 It's included with your free membership.